remram44/rpaths/doc/index.rst

 rpaths is organized in two levels.
 It offers abstract path representations, which only perform parsing/string manipulation and don't actually perform any operation on a file system.
-When dealing with abstract paths, nothing stops you from manipulation POSIX paths on a Windows host and vice-versa.
+When dealing with abstract paths, nothing stops you from manipulating POSIX paths on a Windows host and vice-versa.

-On top of these abstract paths comes the concrete ``Path`` class, which represents the native type for the current system.
+On top of these abstract paths comes the concrete :class:`~rpaths.Path` class, which represents the native type for the current system.
 It inherits from the correct abstract class, and adds the actual system operations allowing you to resolve, list, create or remove files.

-Note that, contrary to other path libraries, none of this types inherits from a built-in string class.
-However, you can build them from strings in a variety of ways and repr() or cast them how you'd expect.
+Note that, contrary to other path libraries, none of these types inherits from a built-in string class.
+However, you can build them from strings in a variety of ways and :func:`repr`, :func:`bytes` and :func:`unicode` will behave how you can expect.

 Abstract classes
 ''''''''''''''''

-Abstract path behavior is defined by the AbstractPath class.
-You shouldn't use that directly, use PosixPath and WindowsPath which are its implementations.
+Abstract path behavior is defined by the :class:`~rpaths.AbstractPath` class.
+You shouldn't use that directly, use :class:`~rpaths.PosixPath` and :class:`~rpaths.WindowsPath` which are its implementations.

 .. autoclass:: rpaths.AbstractPath
    :members: